panzerdp/dmitripavlutin.com/content/posts/152-hoc-functions/index.md

 Now `calculate(operation, initialValue, numbers)` is a higher-order function because it accepts as the first argument a function that describes an operation.

-What's great is the you can easily reuse the `calculate()` function to support multiple operations by providing different functions as an argument.
+What's great is you can reuse the `calculate()` function to support multiple operations by providing different functions as an argument.

 What's interesting is that in the invocation `calculate(sum, 0, [1, 2, 4])`, the function supplied as an argument is also called [callback](/javascript-callback/) function.

-*Challenge: does the array object in JavaScript has a higher-order method similar to `calculate(operation, initialValue, numbers)`?
+*Challenge: does the array object has a higher-order method similar to `calculate(operation, initialValue, numbers)`?
 Write your guess in a comment below!*

 ## 3. Examples of higher-order functions

-If you take a look closely at the built-in JavaScript function on arrays, strings, DOM methods, promise method &mdash; you could notice that many of them are higher-order functions as soon as they a function as an argument.
+If you take a look closely at the built-in JavaScript function on arrays, strings, DOM methods, promise method &mdash; you could notice that many of them are higher-order functions as soon as they function as an argument.

-For example, `array.map(mapperFunc)` method is a higher-order function because it accepts a mapper function as an argument:
+For example, the `array.map(mapperFunc)` method is a higher-order function because it accepts a mapper function as an argument:

 ```javascript
 const numbers = [1, 2, 4];